Brett-Constantinoff/Ember/README.md

 # Ember Engine
- The Ember engine is a work in progress 3D rendering engine using the OpenGL graphics API.
+ The Ember engine is a work in progress 3D rendering engine using OpenGL.

  ## Build
  To build run ```bin\premake\premake5 vs2022```